apprunjs/apprun-docs/docs/strong-typing.md

 ## Strong Typing of Events

 AppRun update object is a named collection or dictionary of the event handlers.
 The event names are strings, such as +1 and -1.
 They are not typed, not checked by the compiler, and not IDE friendly.
-Instead, we can use TypeScript enum to define the event names.
+Instead, we can use the TypeScript enum to define the event names.

 ### Enum of Event Names